-The overall cost to deliver Syllabus IV is £50,000 per year.
-The direct costs of delivering the programme are £23,000 of which £18,000 has been raised from Arts Council England.
-The remaining £5,000 is made up from fees from the ten participating artists.
+The overall cost to deliver Syllabus V is £50,000 per year.
+The direct costs of delivering the programme are £23,000 of which £18,000 has been raised from Arts Council England and of which £5,000 is made up from fees from the ten participating artists.
 The remaining £27,000 is the contribution in-kind from the partner organisations to enable the programme to happen.